 WHAT ARE TAXES:

 Taxes are the money you are legally expected to pay the government to fund governmental programs.
 We pay taxes on: Income, payroll, property, sales, capital gains, dividends, imports, estates, and gifts.
 Basically anytime you are given any money, the government thinks they should get their share.
 The benefit of this, is that your local, state, and federal governments can then use that money to pay for school improvements, road improvements, and social programs, like food stamps.
 The drawback of this is that you really have no say in how your tax dollars are being spent.
 The only way you can have a voice is to elect officials who have the same values as you do, although this is no guarantee.
 This is why so many adults get angry over how their tax dollars are being spent.
 We have to pay taxes yearly or quarterly depending on how we are making our income.
 Be aware that if you are self-employed (blogger, babysitter, dogwalker) or are independently contracted (ride share, food delivery, grocery delivery) you may have to pay taxes quarterly or have to pay extra.
 More on that later!
+(Learn more by clicking this link PREPARING FOR TAX SEASON AS AN INDEPENDENT CONTRACTOR)

 WHO HAS TO PAY TAXES:

-If you have had ANY income, interest payments from Social Security or investments, taken any money out of a retirement account, been given an inheritance or a large monetary gift, you have to fill our a tax return.
+If you have had ANY income, interest payments from Social Security or investments, taken any money out of a retirement account, been given an inheritance or a large monetary gift, you have to fill ouT a tax return.
 Let’s look at the different types of income you may have had and the forms you are expected to have for filing your taxes:

 - EMPLOYED THROUGH EMPLOYER: You have a regular job, with paychecks signed by a company.
 You probably filled out a W-4 when you first go hired, which told the government how many withholdings you wanted.
 You may not have understood it, but it basically is a form telling the government that you either want your taxes taken out of your paycheck so that you won’t have to pay when you file your return, or that you want a bigger paycheck now, and will owe the full amount when you file your return.
 The decision is based on your needs at the time, there is no wrong answer.
 By the end of January, your employer will send you a W-2.
 Keep this form!
 Your W-2 will have 4 sections, all identical.
 Each one will specify what copy is needed for what return: Federal, State, Local, and your copy.
-You much send the appropriate form in with your taxes as proof that you filled out the forms correctly.
+You must send the appropriate form in with your taxes as proof that you filled out the forms correctly.

 - SELF-EMPLOYED: If you work for yourself, whether it is a business or you do odd jobs, you are legally required to claim that income on your taxes.
 The best way to doing so, is to keep track of all your earnings as you go.
 Create a spreadsheet or just keep a notebook and write down all the money you have earned from your job.
 On a separate sheet, keep track of any expenses you incur for your business, like leashes and treats if you are a dog walker, and keep all your receipts.
 If you have a job where you drive a lot or far to get there, keep track of your mileage on another sheet (and sometimes your gas and maintenance also).
 Basically, keep track of EVERYTHING pertaining to your business in case it can be useful later.
 If you are self-employed, be aware that you are expected to pay your local taxes quarterly.
 Contact your local tax collector or a tax preparer to find out more and to figure out how much you will owe.
 Be prepared…you are going to OWE taxes, because nothing is going to be taken out throughout the year.
 A good rule is to save 20% of your earnings and set it aside every time you get paid, to be able to pay a portion of your taxes.

 3. INDEPENDENT CONTRACTOR: If you work for a company as an independent contractor, that means that you are considered self-employed for the company.
 No taxes will be taken out as you go, so you will be expected, as above, to keep track of your income, expenses, and how much you owe in taxes.
 If you make more than $600, your company must send you a 1099-MISC which is proof of your income.
 Even though they are keeping track of your earnings, I would also advise you keep track of your own information to make sure theirs is accurate.
+(See HOW TO BE PREPARED FOR TAX SEASON AS AN INDEPENDENT CONTRACTOR)

 WHAT FORMS DO I USE TO FILE TAXES: